Malheureusement, cette page n’est disponible qu’en allemand et en anglais.

 As climate change progresses, researchers are predicting a global increase in pandemics for which countries around the world will have to prepare.
 What lessons can be learned from the Covid 19 pandemic?
 What can Germany and the EU learn from African countries, both in the area of research and research cooperation but also in the area of crisis management, in order to be more prepared for pandemics in the future?
 How can cooperation between German and African medical research institutions be improved in the future and the enormous research potential of the African continent be better utilised, also in local vaccine production, in order to avoid future dependencies in vaccine distribution?
 And what regulatory framework does this require from policymakers?

-These and other questions are the focus of the discussion to which Dr Karamba Diaby MdB cordially invites you in cooperation with the German Africa Foundation and the Friedrich Ebert Foundation.
+These and other questions were at the core of the discussion to which Dr Karamba Diaby MdB cordially invited in cooperation with the German Africa Foundation and the Friedrich Ebert Foundation.

 Dr Karamba Diaby MP, Member of the Committees on Foreign Affairs and on Economic Cooperation and Development as well as the Subcommittee on Global Health; Board Member of the German Africa Foundation

 Prof Dr Christian Drosten, Director of the Institute for Virology, Charité

 Dr Sikhulile Moyo, Head of the laboratory at the Botswana-Harvard AIDS Institute Partnership and Winner of the German Africa Award 2022

 Prof. Tulio de Oliveira, Director of the Centre for Epidemic Response and Innovation, Stellenbosch University and Winner of the German Africa Award 2022